Tips for falling asleep

 Good to know: Tips for falling asleep for children from 10 to 12 years old

 Between the ages of 10 and 12, children go through drastic physical and emotional changes.
-Puberty is knocking at the door and the pressure to go to school increases.
+Puberty knocks on the door and the pressure to go to school increases.
 New fears or worries arise, which can also make it difficult for your child to fall asleep.
-To support your child during this phase and promote restful sleep, you should set fixed bedtimes .
+To support your child during this phase and promote restful sleep, you should place importance on fixed bedtimes set bedtimes.
 Make sure that your child goes to bed at the same time every night and gets up in the morning.

 Your child's bedroom should be a place of rest and relaxation that is dark, quiet and cool.
 In addition, electronic devices should not be available in the bedroom and should be turned off at least one hour before bedtime.
 Caffeinated drinks such as cola or foods such as chocolate should be avoided from late afternoon onwards, as they unnecessarily "amp up" your child and take him out of his natural rhythm.
 Instead, offer your child regular exercise during the day: This allows him to reduce his energy, is usually more tired in the evening and can sleep better.
 Also, remember that children - even as they get older - value the closeness of their parents.